PyWPS/pywps-workshop/01-Installation.md

 The log file is a simple text log that can be formated, while the database option will dump the log into a database using SQLAlchemy (Sqlite, Postgresql, MySQL, Oracle)

+We will focus on the logging capacilities of PyWPS in section `04-Logging`